 Obviously don’t leave the Parks entirely.
 But, during that middle morning, an early afternoon time period where the endless sea of people seems impossible to navigate, head to Disney Springs or the Resorts to escape the crowds.
 Even the resorts were more crowded than we are used to, but they are nothing compared to the crowds in the Parks.
 And they’re all beautifully decorated for the holidays, so we recommend seeing them regardless.
 And if you’re looking for one of the best Disney Holiday Tips, head to the Boardwalk.
 You can see Gingerbread creations and settle your toes in the sand on the beaches to de-stress.
 Or take the boat from Port Orleans Resort to Disney Springs for the Christmas Tree Stroll.

 Grab Lunch or Dinner at a Disney Resort

-We found that wait times for quick service restaurants at lunch and dinner were considerably shorter at the Disney Resorts.
+We found that wait times for restaurants at lunch and dinner were considerably shorter at the Disney Resorts.
 This is not surprising, and by no means less fancy.
 In fact, we often like the resort restaurants better!
 You can head to Contempo Café at the Contemporary Resort, Captain Cooks at the Polynesian or even Grand Floridian Cafe!
 Check out all our favorite quick-service restaurants at Walt Disney World.